obruns/gelee/README.md

 # gelee - Gigaset Elements LifetimE Extension

+**Gigaset Elements GmbH shut down their services at around 10pm CET on Friday, March 29th, 2024.
+As things are looking now, we can only continue with what we can extract from our devices.**

 On March, 25th, 2024 - with a period for action of just four days - customers of Gigaset Elements got informed that the cloud service would be shut down on March 29th due to insolvency of the company.